An optimal control perspective on diffusion-based generative modeling: Numerical examples

 \section{Numerical examples}

 The numerical experiments displayed in Figures~\ref{fig:logz} and~\ref{fig:exp} show that our \emph{time-reversed diffusion sampler} (DIS) succeeds in sampling from high-dimensional multimodal distributions.
 We compare our method against the \emph{Path Integral Sampler} (PIS) introduced in~\cite{zhang2021path}, which uses the objective from~\Cref{sec: pis}.
 As shown in \cite{zhang2021path}, the latter method can already outperform various state-of-the-art sampling methods.
-This includes gradient-guided MCMC methods without the annealing trick, such as Hamiltonian Monte Carlo (HMC)~\citep{mackay2003information} and No-U-Turn Sampler (NUTS)~\citep{hoffman2014no}, SMC with annealing trick such as Annealed Flow Transport Monte Carlo (AFT)~\cite{arbel2021annealed}, and variational normalizing flows (VINF)~\cite{rezende2015variational}.
+This includes gradient-guided MCMC methods without the annealing trick, such as Hamiltonian Monte Carlo (HMC)~\citep{mackay2003information} and No-U-Turn Sampler (NUTS)~\citep{hoffman2014no}, SMC with annealing trick such as Annealed Flow Transport Monte Carlo (AFT)~\citep{arbel2021annealed}, and variational normalizing flows (VINF)~\citep{rezende2015variational}.

 Let us summarize our setting in the following and note that further details, as well as the exact hyperparameters, can be found in \Cref{app:implementation} and~\Cref{tab:hp}.
-Our PyTorch implementation is based on~\cite{zhang2021path} with the following main differences: We train with larger batch sizes and more gradient steps to guarantee better convergence.
-We further use a clipping schedule for the neural network outputs, and an exponential moving average of the parameters for evaluation (as is often done for diffusion models~\cite{nichol2021improved}).
-Moreover, we train with a varying number of step sizes for the SDE solver in order to amortize the cost of training separate models for different evaluation settings.
+Our PyTorch implementation\footnote{The associated repository can be found at \url{https://github.com/juliusberner/sde\_sampler}.} is based on~\cite{zhang2021path} with the following main differences: We train with larger batch sizes and more gradient steps to guarantee better convergence.
+We further use a clipping schedule for the neural network outputs, and an exponential moving average of the parameters for evaluation (as is often done for diffusion models~\citep{nichol2021improved}).
+Moreover, we train with a varying number of step sizes for simulating the SDEs using the Euler-Maruyama (EM) scheme in order to amortize the cost of training separate models for different evaluation settings.
 To have a fair comparison, we trained PIS using the same setup.
 We also present a comparison to the original code in~\Cref{fig:baseline}, showing that our setup leads to increased performance and stability.
+The optimization routine is summarized in \Cref{alg: algorithm}.

 Similar to PIS, we also use the score of the density $\nabla \log \rho$ (typically given in closed-form or evaluated via automatic differentiation) for our parametrization of the control $u_\theta$, given by